At first glance, a 401(k) plan may look like a hodgepodge of pie charts and indecipherable rules.

 First off, do I need to offer a retirement plan?

 - It shows that you care about your team’s future.
-A survey from Wells Fargo found that 64 percent of millennials believe they’re not making enough money to save for their retirement.
 With a company-sponsored retirement plan in place, your team will feel more comfortable thinking about the road ahead.

 - Most employers already provide 401(k)s to their teams.
 The Society for Human Resource Management (SHRM) found that 94 percent of companies provided some type of retirement plan.
 Furthermore, 74 percent provided a match on some or all of their employees’ contributions to those plans.
 Offering a retirement plan will help your small business stay competitive.

 - It saves you money on taxes: You can deduct your employer contribution to your team’s 401(k).
 For small businesses with fewer than 100 people on the team, there is even a $500 tax credit for the first three years to help offset the cost of administration fees.